BTS-CM/Bitshares-HUG-REST-API/README.md

     Improve the NGINX & Gunicorn configurations
     Implement additional HUG functions using websockets to access data inaccessible via python-bitshares.
     Work on date range input for iterable objects like market_history, trade_history and asset_holder data.
 (See: [Issue #30](https://github.com/xeroc/python-bitshares/issues/30)).
-    Investigate functions for dumping large amounts of data (years of data).

 ## License